moebiussurfing/ofxSurfingCapturer_DEPRECATED/README.md

 ## Dependencies
 - To use **ofxSurfing_CaptureWindowStills**:
-Already included into addon `/libs`.
-You don't need to add into Project Generator.
 https://github.com/moebiussurfing/ofxTextureRecorder
 forked from **arturoc/ofxTextureRecorder**
+Already included into addon `/libs`.
+You don't need to add into *Project Generator*.

 - To use **ofxSurfing_CaptureWindowFFMPEG**:
 https://github.com/gallagher-tech/ofxFFmpegRecorder.git